 What Kind of Special Needs Trust Should You Use?

 To contribute money toward your child’s needs while maintaining your child’s eligibility for government benefits, you can set up a third-party special needs trust.
 This kind of trust will directly benefit only your child with special needs.
 You can fund the trust right away with money from savings or other assets such as real estate.
-Also, you can make the trust the beneficiary of your pension, 401(k), or other retirement savings plan.
+Also, you can make the trust the beneficiary of your pension, 401(k), or other retirement savings plan, as well as life insurance.

 Any money or property held by a third-party special needs trust does not count against your child’s income or assets for purposes of SSI and Medicaid eligibility.
-Your child will not have access to the money until the trustee disburses it to pay for specific expenses such as specialized medical care or educational needs.
+Your child will not have access to the money directly but rather the trustee disburses funds as needed pay for specific expenses such as specialized medical care, educational needs, vacations, clothes, entertainment, or recreation.

 How Will a Third-Party SNT Affect Your Own Benefits Eligibility?